dmbarbour/wikilon/docs/ABCRTMem.md

 The Morris algorithm could be adapted.
 However, tree structures have a common `null` value on the RHS to serve in place of the stack, and a relatively simple structure so we don't struggle to navigate *within* nodes (e.g. if a node has 8 children, that might be a bit troublesome).

-To achieve this, all list structures shall end in `null`.
+To achieve this, all deep structures should end in a `null`.
 We might use a smart constructor such that if we would construct a list terminating in a tagged object or small constant, we'll instead allocate it.
 Further, there will be restrictions on structure of tagged objects.
 (Though, it is possible for a tagged object to provide its own in-place traversal iterator.)

 ## Fail-Safe Allocation